 - A tenant who stops paying rent and keeps living on the property

-- The roommate or subletter of a property who continues to live in a property beyond their rental period
+- The roommate or subletter who continues to live in a property beyond their rental period

 - Someone who was scammed into paying rent for real estate to someone who doesn’t have the right or ability to rent it out